 A collage is constructed not as one image, but by compiling a variety of images into one larger piece.
 This can be done for a variety of reasons, including ironic juxtaposition, social commentary, or refreshing traditional imagery.
 Collages became more widely used in the twentieth century as various forms of media were brought into widespread use.

-Example Question #291 : Renaissance To Contemporary 2 D Art
+Example Question #2 : Analyzing The Form Of Twentieth Century 2 D Visual Art

 Jackson Pollack is well known for what distinctive artistic style?